How often do you wake up in the depths of the night? Do you roll over and soon fall asleep again, or does your busy mind have other ideas?

 7. Bad dreams or other parasomnias

 Children and adults alike can be woken up by nightmares or other disturbing events in their sleep.
-If this is an issue for you, take a look at the article about nightmares.
+If this is an issue for you, it might help to read my article about nightmares.

-The psychiatrist Thomas Wehr conducted a study in the 1990s which involved keeping people in darkness for 14 hours a day for one month.
+Back in the 1990s, the psychiatrist Thomas Wehr conducted a study in which he kept participants in darkness for 14 hours a day for one month.

-This was to follow as closely as possible the natural cycle of day and night, where we experience 14 hours of darkness in an average day.
+This was to follow as closely as possible the natural cycle of day and night, where we experience 14 hours of darkness on an average day (depending on where and when you live).

 Once they had managed to establish a sleep pattern, it became evident that they would sleep for 3-5 hours, then wake up for 1-3 hours.
 After that, they would sleep again for another 3-5 hours.

-It appears then that their natural sleep cycle was to wake up in the night.
+It appeared that their natural sleep cycle was to wake up in the night, but not at the cost of less sleep overall.

-One interesting point of view is that before electricity was harnessed we had much more time available for sleeping at night.
-And the natural reaction to so much darkness was to have segmented sleep.
+An interesting point of view is that before electricity was harnessed, many people probably had more time available for sleeping at night.
+And the natural reaction to the long, dark night was to have segmented sleep.

 The hours of darkness have greatly reduced in the modern world due to the availability of lighting, as well as an ever-increasing drive towards efficiency.

-So in the fast-paced modern world, we’ve compressed how much time we allow for sleep and try to get it all done in one block.
+So in our fast-paced day and age, we’ve compressed how much time we allow for sleep and try to get it all done in one block.

-Wehr’s study showed that we may actually prefer to sleep in 2 phases though.
-So if you have an inability to sleep through the night, all may not be lost.
+Wehr’s study showed that people might prefer to sleep in two phases though.
+So if you have an inability to sleep through the night, perhaps all is not lost.

 This theory is further backed up in a book published in 2005 by the historian Roger Ekirch (At Day’s Close: Night in Times Past).